The Driller Killer: Production

 An example of the use of cross-cutting POV shots in the film as the protagonist Reno (on the right) plays pinball while Pamela looks on.

-The Driller Killer was filmed on a small budget with a cast of unknown actors, and produced by Ferrara's own company Navaron Films from 1977 to 1978.
+The Driller Killer was filmed on a small budget, with an unknown cast, and produced by Ferrara's own company, Navaron Films, between 1977 and 1978.
 It was shot on 16mm film and utilized Ferrara's Union Square apartment and adjacent streets as filming locations.
-It features many of the elements that became trademarks of Ferrara's later films, including Catholic iconography, lesbian scenes, gritty urban locations filmed at night, an eclectic soundtrack combining punk rock and Johann Sebastian Bach, scenes of extreme violence, and a religious theme of redemption, salvation and damnation.
-The punk rock band in the film reflects contemporary New York punk bands such as the New York Dolls and Television.
+It features many of the elements that became trademarks of Ferrara's later films, including Catholic iconography, lesbian scenes, gritty urban locations filmed at night, an eclectic soundtrack combining punk rock and Johann Sebastian Bach, scenes of extreme violence, and religious themes of redemption, salvation and damnation.
+The punk rock band in the film reflects contemporary NYC punk bands such as the New York Dolls and Television.

 In the film's trailer, Reno is heard to say a line from a scene that does not appear in the finished film: "It's just a window, Dalton."

-As a final footnote in the film's history, when Arrow Films was preparing the film for its 2016 re-release, they discovered that the print they had was five minutes longer than any previous release of the film.
-They contacted Ferrara, who confirmed that it was a pre-release version, and that he had intentionally removed the footage prior to the release of the theatrical version.
-Arrow obtained permission to include this version as an extra in their release.
-The additional five minutes are all in the first half of the film and appear at seven points, including a shot of a Goodyear blimp lasting just a few seconds, a brief lesbian shower scene, and an argument scene lasting a full two and a half minutes.
-Most of the new footage relates to the characters' development and backstory.

-Release and controversy
+Release

+The Driller Killer was released theatrically in the USA on June 15, 1979.
+Due to a lack of proper copyright registration on its initial release, the film is in the public domain.

+On June 10, 2010, it was re-released as video on demand (VOD).